Group Testing with Prior Statistics: Introduction

-The relationship between the PGT model and Huffman code~\cite{huffman1952method} is mentioned in the related work above.
-The corresponding Huffman code was constructed from all the possible locations of defectives which can be specified as a set containing $2^{\np}$ different vectors with length $\np$.
-However, the union measurements in each group testing step impose the utilization of Huffman code thus it is not the optimal test plan. }

-A relationship between PGT and Huffman codes was also mentioned in~\cite{wolf1985born} above.
-However, the Huffman-based design specified therein differs significantly from the one presented in this work -- the design in~\cite{wolf1985born} in general may result in group testing algorithms that require far more than the optimal number of tests.
+A relationship between PGT and the Huffman codes was also mentioned in~\cite{wolf1985born} above.
+However, the Huffman-based design specified therein differs significantly from the one presented in this work -- the design in~\cite{wolf1985born} in general may result in group testing algorithms that require far more than the optimal number of test.